 Deliverables Due date 1.
 Activity 1 Management of aquatic animal health risks and emergency response Maintain the ability to deliver accurate and timely investigations for minor and major disease events (e.g. unexplained mortality event) and information to lease and licence holders to provide for appropriate response.
 Ongoing Conduct appropriate investigations of reported fish kills or suspected disease Ongoing Site visits conducted by PIRSA Fisheries and Aquaculture staff to investigate issues identified by lease and licence holders, government and local government agencies and general public or other stakeholders.
 Ongoing Review and update emergency disease response plans as required As required Ensure the maintenance and accuracy of PIRSA's passive surveillance database.
 Ongoing Assist with or coordinate active surveillance activities as required, for example in response to disease threats or requirements from the Commonwealth to support trade and market access.
 Examples include the AVG survey during 2010/2011, the 2019 national abalone disease surveillance program and the white spot disease surveillance in the prawn fishing industries.
-Where surveillance programs need to be developed and implemented, seek funding to undertake those activities (for example POMS surveillance in the oyster industry).
 Ongoing Provide technical advice to industry on how to implement national Aquaculture Farm Biosecurity Plan guidelines.
-When sector or farm specific biosecurity guidelines are required to be developed or implemented, seek funding to undertake those activities (for example the development of national abalone and oyster hatchery biosecurity guidelines: http://www.frdc.com.au/project?id=22).
 Ongoing Contribute to the implementation of the Aquaculture Regulations 2016.
 Ongoing Support licence holders in regard to translocation and chemical use applications.
 Ongoing Assessment of translocation and chemical use applications in an accurate and timely manner.
 Ongoing Ongoing liaison with applicant/licence holder where technical advice is required.
 Ongoing Ongoing liaison with relevant government [e.g. Interstate authorities (APVMA, government veterinarians), Biosecurity, Environment Protection Authority (EPA)] and non-government agencies (Industry peak bodies).
 Ongoing Production of internal risk assessment documents specific to each application where required.
-Ongoing

-Referrals and liaison with other government and non-government agencies as required (e.g. EPA, DIT, AGD, SCAP, Industry).
-Ongoing Provide advice and investigate breaches of the aquaculture stock translocation requirements under the Livestock Act 1997 and inappropriate use of chemicals in accordance chemical use approvals issued under the Aquaculture Regulations 2016 .
-Ongoing Provide assistance to Biosecurity or the Commonwealth with regard to breaches of APVMA permitted or registered chemicals.
-Ongoing 2 Activity 2 Provide Input to and alignment with broader state and national biosecurity policy frameworks, legislation and other processes Ongoing Participation in biosecurity committees related to the land-based sector.
+Ongoing Referrals and liaison with other government and non-government agencies as required (e.g. EPA, DIT, AGD, SCAP, Industry).
+Ongoing Provide advice and investigate breaches of the aquaculture stock translocation requirements under the Livestock Act 1997 and inappropriate Ongoing use of chemicals in accordance chemical use approvals issued under the Aquaculture Regulations 2016.
+Provide assistance to Biosecurity or the Commonwealth with regard to breaches of APVMA permitted or registered chemicals.
+Ongoing 2 Activity 2 Provide Input to and alignment with broader state and national biosecurity policy frameworks, legislation and other processes Ongoing Participation in bioggourity committees related to the land based sector Participation in biosecurity committees related to the land-based sector.
 Ongoing Provide input to national policy developments to ensure alignment with South Australian considerations and priorities.
-Ongoing Align South Australian legislation and disease response plans with national requirements.
-Ongoing
+Ongoing Ongoing